 it may be shown that $G_{nm}$ may be evaluated by the same steps as for $G_n$ by starting from (\ref{eq:n2}) and the resulting hypergeometric function shows that $G_{nm}$ can be related to $G_n$ in (\ref{eq:f1}) - (\ref{eq:f0}) through the mapping given by

-Diagrams that code for the power series of $G_{nm}$ may be drawn by adopting the procedure used for $G_n$ by starting in the column corrsponding to $m$ and considering all paths proceeding downward with appropraite weights $\lambda_j$ attached to the arms.
+Diagrams that code for the power series of $G_{nm}$ may be drawn by adopting the procedure used for $G_n$ by starting in the column corresponding to $m$ and considering all paths proceeding downward with appropriate weights $\lambda_j$ attached to the arms.